-It’s a natural instinct to want everyone you’ve ever known to share your special day with you.
-But the current reality is that if you want to get married now, you must be selective in who you invite.
-Cutting your guest list down to the bare minimum is a daunting task indeed, but must be done in order to comply with Government and/or local restrictions.
+It’s an instinct to want everyone you’ve ever known to share your special day with you.
+But the reality is that if you want to get married now, you must be selective in who you invite.
+Cutting your guest list to the bare minimum is a daunting task, but it must be done to comply with Government and local restrictions.

 So, how do you do this?
-First, make sure that you know what your local restrictions are regarding the number of guests allowed to attend the wedding and reception.
-This will obviously have an impact on how you finalise your guest list.
+First, make sure you know your local restrictions regarding the number of guests allowed to attend the wedding and reception.
+This will have an impact on how you finalise your guest list.
 Consider your potential guests in terms of the following groupings:

 - Immediate family